sparrowcode/PermissionsKit/README.md

 let authorized = Permission.notification.authorized
 ```

-## Keys in Info.plist
+## Keys in `Info.plist`

-You need to add some keys to the `Info.plist` file with descriptions, per Apple's requirements.
+You need to add some strings to the `Info.plist` file with descriptions per Apple's requirements.
 You can get a plist of keys for permissions as follows:

 ```swift
 let key = Permission.bluetooth.usageDescriptionKey
 ```

 > **Warning**
 > Do not use the description as the name of the key.
+Xcode can't build this.

 ### Localisation